-What do I do if I think I have cystitis?
+What do I do if I think I have cystitis (UTI)?

-Antibiotics are recommended for cystitis (UTIs)1.
+Antibiotics are recommended to treat cystitis (UTIs)1.
 This means you will have to see a medical professional to treat the infection.
 Your doctor can run a urine sample test to determine whether an infection is present and will usually prescribe a 3 to 5 day course of antibiotics.
-Alternatively, many pharmacists sell an antibiotic called trimethoprim which treats UTIs.
+Alternatively, many pharmacists sell an antibiotic called trimethoprim which treats a UTI.
 This is a useful option as visiting a pharmacist may be easier and cost less than seeing your GP.

 However, if you have a fever, your symptoms do not get better with antibiotics, or you have pain in your flank (either side of your back, between your ribs and hips), it can mean that the infection has reached the kidneys and you should go to your doctor immediately.
 You should also visit your doctor if you are pregnant or have other complicating factors.